dvik1950/VM_installation_TOP/README.md

 # 1.Introduction

-If you want to use Ubuntu (or any other version of Linux) as the operating system you code on, but you don't feel like permanently changing your OS or switching back and forth between two different operating systems installed on your PC, then using a VM is probably the best option you have.
+If you want to use Ubuntu (or any other version of Linux) as the operating system for your development related to TOP, but you don't feel like permanently changing your OS or switching back and forth between two different operating systems installed on your PC, then using a VM is probably the best option you have.
 VM is a shortcut for 'Virtual machine' which is a widely used program that [emulates](https://en.wikipedia.org/wiki/Emulator) a computer system.
 In other words, a VM allows you to run an operating system of your choice just like any other computer program.
 Unfortunately, such convenience comes at a price.
 Running a program that contains an operating system can be very heavy on your processor and RAM memory.
 More details about the required and recommended specs are listed later on.
 For now, lets look at the pros and cons of running a Virtual machine from the perspective of an average developer:

 ## Pros:
 *Snapshots: Probably the greatest advantage of running an OS virtually compared to running a regular OS on your computer are snapshots.
 They allow you to save the state of your virtual operating system at any point and go back to that point if needed.
 This is extremely useful if you're installing stuff you're not completely sure about, playing around with settings or you simply prefered how you OS looked two days ago.
 A rollback is just a click away and it can be a huge life saver.